GyorgyFerenc/MadLibrary/README.md

 __Parameters__:
 - std::string TheString: The string to parse.
+- bool CheckForWhiteSpaces:If it's true then it looks for whitespaces too, otherwise not.
-- bool CheckForWhiteSpaces: The string to parse.
+- std::vector<char> OtherCharToCheckFor: The vector of chars to look for.

 __Return Value__:
-    Absolute value of any data.
+    The vector of strings.

-## AppendVectors
+### AppendVectors
 ```cpp
 template <typename DataType>
 std::vector<DataType> AppendVectors(std::vector<DataType> &First, const std::vector<DataType> &Second);